ya-shuvo30/Personal-App-Nextjs/README.md

 - Personalize copy inside each component (`HeroSection`, `AboutSection`, etc.).
 - Update skills/project arrays in `SkillsSection.tsx` and `ProjectsSection.tsx` to showcase new work.
+- Adjust the live resume data inside `ResumeSection.tsx` to reflect new roles, education, or certifications.
 - Allow additional external image hosts via `next.config.ts` → `images.remotePatterns`.
 - Set `NEXT_PUBLIC_BASE_PATH` only when deploying under a subdirectory (e.g., `/Personal-App-Nextjs`); leave it unset for apex/custom domains so assets resolve from `/`.
 - Tailwind tokens, gradients, and typography utilities live in `src/app/globals.css`.